lyokha/nginx-healthcheck-plugin/README.md

 location can be used for alerting that all servers in the upstream have failed.

-As soon as faulty servers from *normal* upstreams may appear arbitrarily in different worker processes, it makes sense to monitor them using *merged view*, i.e. via URL */stat/merge*.
+As soon as faulty servers from *normal* upstreams may appear arbitrarily in different worker processes, it makes sense to monitor them using the *merged view*, i.e. via URL */stat/merge*.

 Corner cases
 ------------